south-lacrosse/www-dev/docs/setting-up-server.md

 You might also want to copy over any useful aliases set up on the old machine.
 Either copy the relevant section in `~/.gitconfig`, or on the old machine run `git config --global --get-regexp alias` and you can add those on the new machine with `git config --global alias.xxx`.

+## Configure SSH Keys For SEMLA Webmaster

-To enable the server to push to the git repos you need to copy over the SSH keys and configuration, either ftp or copy-paste the following (or you might also generate new keys):
+To enable the server to push to the git `media` and `wordress` repos for backing up, and to pull the `fix` repo, you need to copy over the SSH keys and configuration.
+Either FTP or copy-paste the following:

 * `~/.ssh/config` - the ssh configuration file
-* `~/.ssh/key_id_ed25519` - or similar, which will be the private key, see the config file for the name
+* `~/.ssh/key_id_ed25519` - or similar, which will be the private key

-And make sure the files are protected `chmod 600 ~/.ssh/*`.
+* Make sure the files are protected `chmod 600 ~/.ssh/*`.

 You can test it's all working with `ssh -T git@github.com`

+### Regenerating SSH Keys For SEMLA Webmaster

+If you need to regenerate the keys just follow the [instruction on GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for creating keys.
+Don't create a passphrase as otherwise the key can't be used from a batch script on the server.

+Assuming you create file `semla-webmaster_id_ed25519` (and .pub), you need to put the private key on the web server, and the public key on GitHub.

+* You should already have `~/.ssh` created as above
+* Copy or cut & paste `semla-webmaster_id_ed25519` to `~/.ssh`
+* Create an SSH config file `~/.ssh/config` with

+    ```text
+    Host github.com
+        HostName github.com
+        User git
+        IdentityFile ~/.ssh/semla-webmaster_id_ed25519
+        IdentitiesOnly yes
+    ```

+* And make sure the files are protected `chmod 600 ~/.ssh/*`.
+* Follow the instructions to [add the public key to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), you'll use the `semla-webmaster_id_ed25519.pub` file.
+You should login to GitHub as `semla-webmaster`, the login information is in `SEMLA_Officers.xlsx` in the SEMLA Webmaster's Google Drive.
+It's shared with President, Secretary, and a few other officers, so just search for it in Google Drive.
+It is password protected, but the officers should have the password.

 ## Copying Files And Database Backup

-First create a backup of the current database by running `bin/full-db-plus-semlacur-backup.sh`.
+First create a backup of the current database by running `bin/full-backup.sh`.
 This will create a backup in `bin/backups` which is excluded from the file copying process below for obvious reasons.
 To make sure the backup is copied you should move the file created to the `bin` folder.

 We will copy everything over from the old site, including WordPress, plugins and themes, and the Git repository, using rsync.
 To do this there is a script in `bin/rsync-to-new-host.sh`.